 What to Watch

 Rate limits at scale.
-The existing X API rate limits (not MCP-specific) constrain how many searches an agent can run per 15-minute window.
-High-frequency monitoring agents will hit ceilings quickly on lower API tiers.
+The existing X API rate limits (not MCP-specific) constrain how many searches an agent can run per 15-minute window — recent search, for example, is capped at 300 requests per 15 minutes per user (X API rate limits).
+High-frequency monitoring agents will hit ceilings quickly on the standard pay-per-use plan; only Enterprise customers get custom limits.
 Budget accordingly.

 Other platforms will follow.
-LinkedIn, GitHub, Reddit, and Bluesky all have API layers that could be MCP-wrapped.
-X shipping an official hosted server sets the template.
-Expect announcements in the next 6-12 months from platforms that want agent-native distribution.
+LinkedIn, Reddit, and Bluesky don’t yet run an official hosted MCP server of their own — only community-built integrations exist for each today — even though all three have API layers that could be MCP-wrapped.
+X shipping an official hosted server sets the template, following GitHub, Slack, Notion, Stripe, and Salesforce, which already have their own.
+Expect announcements in the next 6-12 months from social platforms that want agent-native distribution.

 Security posture.
 Your OAuth credentials gate what the MCP server can access.
 Treat the MCP connection like any API key: narrow the OAuth scopes to exactly what your agent needs, rotate credentials regularly, and monitor usage logs for unexpected query patterns.